Mario-SO/ohlcv/test/README.md

 1. Create test file in appropriate directory
 2. Follow naming convention: `test_<component>.zig`
-3. Use boxed comments for organization
+3. Use boxed comments and intelligent box labels for organization
 4. Import test helpers if needed
 5. Add to `test_all.zig` imports